xinwenfu/tst-dht-lab--pcb-2/README.md

 The hard part is to install the CP210x USB to UART Bridge VCP Drivers and make it work.

-## If not, install VirtualBox and VirtualBox Extension Pack as Administrator on Windows 10 and Mac OS X.
+## If not, install VirtualBox and VirtualBox Extension Pack as Administrator

+- Download the .ova file for the Ubuntu VM
 - To import .ova file into VirtualBox, just click the downloaded .ova file and follow the on-screen instructions.
 - After the import, you shall see the Ubuntu IoT VM in the Oracle VM VirtualBox Manager.
 - *USB Device Filters* are already configured for the Ubuntu VM so that we can access the IoT kit via USB inside of Ubuntu VM.